 Upon approval for a study abroad trip, faculty and/or staff will follow the guidelines provided in the Global Learning Committee Study Abroad Leader Handbook.

 Faculty and/or staff organizing a study abroad or international trip must collect and review liability waivers and supporting documentation from all participants.
-At least one month prior to departure, organizers must send the waivers to the department issuing the waiver and to the Executive Assistant to the Vice President of Finance, Operations and Strategic Partnerships.
+At least one month prior to departure, organizers must send the waivers to the department issuing the waiver and to the Executive Assistant to the Vice President of Finance and Operations .

 All relevant forms and documents, including the Faculty-Led International Travel Handbook, can be found on the Global Learning Committee website.